MansurTiyes/newport-whale-api/README.md

 # Overview

-The Newport Whale API is a Spring Boot 3 REST service that transforms the public sighting logs of Southern California's marine life, published at newportwhales.com, into clean, queryable JSON.
+The **Newport Whale API** is a Spring Boot 3 REST service that transforms the public sighting logs of Southern California's marine life, published at [Newport Whale Sightings](newportwhales.com), into clean, queryable JSON.
 A small crawler fetches the daily `whalecount.html` page, parses each row into domain records, and stores them in PostgreSQL so clients can filter, paginate, and analyze sightings without scraping.

 ## Who this is for